Examples of finite dimensional algebras which do not satisfy the derived Jordan--H\"older property: Introduction

 Recollements of triangulated categories, defined in \cite{BBD}, provide a tool of decomposing triangulated categories into smaller ones.
 They are analogues of short exact sequences of groups or modules.
 In this paper we restrict our attention to recollements whose terms are all derived categories of algebras.
 Derived simple algebras, analogous to simple groups or simple modules, are those algebras whose derived categories cannot be decomposed further via recollements.
 For example, local algebras are derived simple \cite{AKL2}.
 In analogy to composition series, a stratification of a derived category is a sequence of recollements which iteratively decomposes the given category into derived simple ones.
 It is natural to ask for a derived version of Jordan--H\"older property (DJHP for short), that is, the existence and uniqueness of finite stratifications of derived categories.
 It was shown that hereditary Artin algebras \cite{AKL2}, finite dimensional piecewise hereditary algebras \cite{AKL3}, commutative Noetherian rings \cite{AKLY2} and derived discrete algebras \cite{Q} satisfy DJHP.

 DJHP fails for general algebras by results of Chen and Xi \cite{CX12, CX15}.
 The first finite dimensional example was proposed also by Chen and Xi.
 Another finite dimensional example was given in \cite[Example 7.6]{AKLY2}.
 The aim of this paper is to generalise this example to obtain more finite dimensional algebras which do not satisfy DJHP.
-More precisely, given two finite dimensional elementary algebras $A$ and $B$, we construct a $2\times 2$-matrix algebra $\Lambda(A,B)$.
+More precisely, given two finite dimensional elementary algebras $A$ and $B$, we construct a $2\times 2$-matrix algebra $\Lambda(A,B)$ in Section~\ref{ss:property}.
+Here a finite-dimensional algebra is said to be \emph{elementary} if all its simple modules are 1-dimensional.
 Our main result is: \begin{theorem*}[\ref{t:maintheorem}] DJHP fails for $\Lambda(A,B)$ in the following two cases: \begin{itemize} \item[(1)] both $A$ and $B$ are derived simple, but neither is simple;

 \item[(2)] one of $A$ and $B$ is derived simple but nonsimple and the other one is of infinite global dimension. \end{itemize} \end{theorem*} As consequences of this result, we have \begin{itemize} \item[(a)] There are finite dimensional algebras of finite global dimension which do not satisfy DJHP.
 Indeed, if $A$ and $B$ are finite dimensional derived simple elementary algebras of positive finite global dimension, \emph{e.g.} Fibonacci algebras \cite{H,Membrillo-Hernandez94} and their generalisations \cite{LY16}, then $\Lambda(A,B)$ has finite global dimension and does not satisfy DJHP (Corollary~\ref{cor:finite-global-dimension}).